acvos/function-pipe/README.md

 ## Features
 - Supports Promises or any mixture of sync and async functions
-- Supports array or multiple arguments syntax
+- First function in the pipe can accept multiple arguments
+- Peturns a promise  when there is a promise in the pipe
+- Works synchronously when all the parts of the pipe are synchronous
 - Flattens nested arrays of functions
-- First function in the pipe can accept multiple arguments

 ## Installation